MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 11. Switch back to **LON-CL1**.

-12. In LON-CL!, in your Edge browser session where you are logged in as Holly Dickson, you should still be on the **Attack simulation training** page.
+12. In LON-CL1, in your Edge browser session where you are logged in as Holly Dickson, you should still be on the **Attack simulation training** page.
 If the **PhishingTest1** simulation does not appear in the **Recent Simulations** list, select the **Refresh** icon to the left of the URL on the address bar.
 The **PhishingTest1** simulation should now appear.
 Select the **PhishingTest1** simulation to view the diagnostic results that were captured for this simulation.

 13. A **PhishingTest1** page should appear.
 Review all the information collected for this simulated attack.
 When you're finished, select the **X** in the upper right-hand corner of the window to close it.